Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 @page: text, small
 Licensing
-Text and source code components of Sophie and Ice are licensed under CC-BY 4.0.
-All imagery in Sophie and Ice—with the exception of the front and back covers—is licensed under CC-BY-NC 4.0.
+Text and source code components of Sophie and Wind are licensed under CC-BY 4.0.
+All imagery in Sophie and Wind—with the exception of the front and back covers—is licensed under CC-BY-NC 4.0.
 The cover illustrations are not included in this license and may not be reproduced, published, or distributed without explicit permission: wind@sophieandwind.com